Brendonovich/prisma-client-rust/docs/src/pages/writing-data/delete.md

 }
 ```

-## Deleting One Record
+## Delete

-To delete a single record, perform a `delete` query.
+`delete` will delete the record referenced by a single unique filter,
+returning the record's data if it existed.

 The following example finds a single post and deletes it, returning the deleted post.